kagyuu/AnsibleExam/site/Readme.md

   - 1.set locale for redmine
   - 2.download plugins
   - for more details, see [Details of Redmine](#redmine)
+- OpenLDAP
+  - you need nothing to do.

 ### 4. Install services ###